 This song encompasses her overall theme that love conquers all.
 She and D'Angelo's soulful melody creates an image of intimacy that is relatable to anyone that's ever been in love.

 "Everything Is Everything"

 Lauryn hasn't shied away from getting political on 'em, and this track is no exception.
-The track discusses social injustice and the challenges that inner city youth encounter on a daily basis.
+The track discusses social injustice and the challenges that inner-city youth encounter daily.
 The song is host to a comforting message that even though things are f*cked up now, change will come eventually.

 The track also features a young John Legend, who was virtually unknown at the time on the keys.